-In many cases, instead of expressing y directly as a function of x, we describe both x and in terms of a third variable — called a parameter, often t (for time).
+In many cases, instead of expressing y directly as a function of x, we describe both x and y in terms of a third variable — called a parameter, often t (for time).

 $$x=f(t) , y=g(t)$$